Earls (restaurant chain): Overview

-Menu

-Its menu is Modern American with global inspiration, focusing on "big on flavour" dishes made with premium ingredients.
-Signature items include prime-grade steaks, the Seafood Tower and popular dishes like the Queen Bee Pizza, Spicy Calabrian Pasta and Santa Fe Chicken Salad.
-Earls is famous for its Happy Hour, expertly crafted cocktails, and signature margaritas.

-People

-The company fosters a "People Grow Here" culture, which has led to approximately 7,000 employees building long-term careers, often starting young and staying for life.
+Locations

+Canada

+The restaurant chain's current Canadian locations are in the provinces of Alberta, British Columbia, Manitoba, Ontario, and Saskatchewan.

+United States

+The restaurant chain's current American locations are in the states of Colorado, Florida, Hawaii, Massachusetts, Texas, Virginia, and Washington.

 Expansion

-Earls is currently in a phase of expansion, notably in U.S. markets and prominent destinations.
-President Mark Hladik highlights "With the opening of two incredible locations in Florida, Waikiki (opened October 2025), Nashville (opening Spring 2026), and we couldn’t be happier to bring a third Earls location to Boston (early 2027)."
-The company describes its approach as “unchaining the chain,” focusing on creating a collection of individually designed restaurants, each tailored to its local community.
+Earls is currently in a phase of expansion, notably in U.S. markets. (early 2027)."

 Earls plans further expansion across North America, with Nashville projected to open in Spring 2026 and Boston in early 2027 with more announcements expected soon.

 Recognition

 The brand's South Florida locations are recognized by OpenTable as among the top ten most booked restaurants in Miami and Fort Lauderdale (2025).

 Stanley Fuller has received several industry honors, including Business in Vancouver’s BC CEO of the Year (2019) and inclusion in Vancouver Magazine’s Power 50 Hall of Fame (2024).
 Bus Fuller (1928–2019) and Stan Fuller were jointly inducted into the Business Laureates of British Columbia Hall of Fame (2025).